-The cryptographical key of the solution is realised in hardware security modules that facilitate secure access control.
-There are sensors which note any break-in attempt for the module.
+The cryptographical key of the solution is realized in hardware security modules that facilitate secure access control.
+There are sensors that note any break-in attempt for the module.
 The system is actually designed so that other cryptographical solutions can be applied as they are created.

-MitID offers four authenticators: password, time-based one-time password (TOTP), MitID app and a physical chip via USB.
-MitID will be available for anyone above 13 with a valid identification in Denmark.
+MitID offers four authenticators: password, time-based one-time password (TOTP), MitID app, and a physical chip via USB.
+MitID will be available for anyone above 13 with valid identification in Denmark.
 The MitID app can be instantly downloaded, and physical authenticators are sent by mail.

 Individuals can submit complaints regarding MitID and the way their personal data is handled.